Betwixt Code and Music

 My most important work: husband to my lovely wife, father to my three wonderful children, and guardian for my little brother.
 I enjoy any good music, Apple computers and products, and the Oxford comma.
 By night I stay up learning everything that I don't yet know, or I'm reading about how I should be sleeping more.
 My family and friends are awesome and a continual blessing in my life.

 This site is built with GatsbyJS which means most content was written using Markdown and ReactJS.
 The original incarnation of the site was a RapidWeaver project.
 After a brief rewrite in Jekyll we end up here!
 Hosting by Netlify.
 Coding is done in Visual Studio Code (with generous assistance from the dev tools).
-I use a 15" 2015 Retina MacBook Pro with a few meaningful stickers and sometimes a fairly large iMac when coding from the homestead.
+I use a 2019 16" MacBook Pro and sometimes a fairly large iMac when coding from the homestead.
 As a constant learner, I will likely be poking and prodding here and there throughout this space, so it might not always look the same.
 Also, there is little guarantee that it will appear correctly on older browsers, so keep them up to date!

 When I taught at Trinity High School I referred to the performers in the cymbal line as the "cymbal ninjas".
 They were an all-female, extremely intelligent, no-nonsense group of people.
 All of the extraordinary moves and sounds they made were superbly choreographed, and they did not put up with any halfway effort.
 After some interval of time, all of the students began to call me "sensei."
 So, drumsensei seemed appropriate.